xi/xi-conversations/README.md

--	minimal clonse of thunderbird-conversations focusing on the most important stuff
+-	minimal clone of thunderbird-conversations focusing on the most important stuff